kubeflow/website/content/docs/started/getting-started.md

 [guide to deploying Kubeflow on Kubernetes](/docs/started/k8s/overview/).

 <a id="single-node"></a>
-### Installing Kubeflow on a single-node Kubernetes cluster
+### Installing Kubeflow on desktop, server, or cloud in a single-node Kubernetes cluster

 You can use the following options to run Kubeflow on a single-node Kubernetes cluster, which you can use on a desktop or server or in the cloud.